Understanding Stunt Driving Charges in Ontario

 4. Long-Term Financial Impacts

-A stunt driving conviction can affect more than your insurance:
+Stunt driving charges can affect more than your insurance:

 - Employment Risks: If your job requires a clean driving record or the use of a company vehicle, a stunt driving charge could lead to job loss or disqualification from certain roles.